Users and players

 For example, in your ban messages, you are allowed to reference brand names and platforms:

-• "Visit the Discord in my group/experience page"
+• "Visit the Discord in my group/game page"

 • "Message me on Twitter or X"